 “We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture” (Mason, Vol. 1, p.
 309).

-EVENING MUSIC: There is no specifically assigned classical music, though it seem from Teaching Tips (and many other resources) that it was playing before bedtime.
+- There is no specifically assigned classical music, though it seems from Teaching Tips (and many other resources) that the Berquists played it before bedtime.
 That’s why “music” is in your suggested schedule in the evening.
-It’s not the one minute hymn.
 (Music moves the heart.
 When you’re upset, it can calm you.
-Affection for truly beautiful, emotion ordering music is important.
+Affection for truly beautiful, emotion-ordering music is important.
 A child that doesn’t love helpful music will inevitably love only ugly music.)

-POETRY: Robert Louis Stevenson.
+Robert Louis Stevenson.
 These poems show up for review every year, even into middle school.
 (Again this exercises his memory, but more importantly, like music, poetry moves the heart.
 “Bed in Summer” is much more moving than the statement.
-“Going to bed when it’s light out side is really hard.”)
+“Going to bed when it’s light outside is really hard.”)

-RELIGION: The Golden Children’s Bible is a bit difficult.
+The Golden Children’s Bible is a bit difficult.
 That is on purpose.
-It’s a “stretch” text for their language patterns.
-No worries about not completely internalizing the stories, they will come back again and again over the years.
-This is not a “sit and listen” book for us.
-It’s a lay on the tummy together and stare at the pictures.
-This is a heavy year for blank book entries.
-Also, in the articles mentioned above, it appears that this book was a regular family read aloud through the years.
+(It’s a “stretch” text for their ears.
+Kids are very focused on language in their early years.
+Now is a great time to get them fluent in difficult patterns: Bible talk, poetry, that weird fairy tale old English talk, etc. No worries about not completely internalizing the stories, they will come back again and again over the years.
+From other school sources, it appears that this book was a regular Berquist family read aloud through the years.
 Right up there with Narnia.
 (Beautiful language.
-I heard some mention of there being a problem with the Isaac story, but otherwise faithful.
-We do not love this book yet, but we keep trying.)
+I heard some mention of there being a problem with the Isaac story, but otherwise faithful.)